See what mortgage you qualify for

-The employment scene looks much different today than it did a few years ago.
-Between ongoing pandemic-related disruptions, the Great Resignation and the rise of gig work, more people than ever are wondering if they can get a mortgage or refinance their home loan without a full-time job.
+The employment scene looks very different today than it did just a few years ago.
+And more of us are wondering whether we can get a mortgage or refinance our home loans without a traditional 9-to-5.

-How To Get a Mortgage or Refinance if You’re Unemployed
+Is It Possible To Get a Mortgage if You’re Unemployed?

 Prepare your case

-Maybe you’re transitioning between roles and will start your new job soon.
-Or perhaps your profession is seasonal.
-Whatever your circumstances, you’re more likely to be approved if you can show the lender you have consistent monthly income for 8 months of the year and can effectively budget for your monthly mortgage payments for the other 4.
+Maybe you’ll be starting a new job soon.
+Or maybe your profession is seasonal.
+Whatever the circumstances are, you’re more likely to be approved if you can show your lender you have enough cash reserves to provide income for 8 months of the year, and you can effectively budget to make your monthly mortgage payments for the remaining 4 months.

-The key is to be prepared to show a mortgage lender you have a plan and will be able to make your payments.
+The key is to be prepared to show a mortgage lender you have a plan in place to make your payments.

 Talk to a housing counselor

-The U.S. Department of Housing and Urban Development (HUD) offers free or low-cost housing counseling services to anyone who needs it.
-HUD-approved counselors can help you understand your options and the process of getting a mortgage, whether you have a job or not.
-They can also help you work out a budget and create a plan to improve your financial situation.
+The Department of Housing and Urban Development (HUD) offers free or low-cost housing counseling services to anyone who needs it.
+HUD-approved counselors can help you navigate the mortgage process – whether you have a job or not.
+They can help you craft a budget, create a plan to improve your finances and review which type of mortgage is right for you and your financial situation.

 Find a co-signer

-A co-signer is someone who agrees to take on the financial responsibility of repaying a loan if you can’t fulfill the obligation.
-This means if you default on the loan, the co-signer is on the hook for the balance.
-Because of this, co-signers are typically family members or friends who know you and trust you’ll make good on your obligations.
+A co-signer agrees to take on the financial responsibility of repaying a loan if you can’t.
+If you default on the loan, your co-signer will be on the hook for the balance.
+That level of risk would explain why co-signers are typically family members or friends.

 Use investment income

 Some investments, like certain annuities, are more stable than others.
-If you have income from a stable investment, an underwriter may be more willing to consider the income to qualify you for a mortgage.
+If you have income from a stable investment, an underwriter may be more willing (and able, under a particular loan’s guidelines), to consider it income to qualify you for a mortgage.

 Make a larger down payment

 Making a larger down payment on a house can help you get a mortgage when you don’t have a job.
-The money you put down can show the lender you’re serious about buying the house and investing in it.
-It also means you’ll have to borrow less money, which can make monthly payments smaller.
+The money you put down can show the lender that you’re serious about buying a house and investing in it.
+It also means you won’t have to borrow as much money, so your monthly mortgage payments will be smaller.

-Every lender is different, but when you apply for a mortgage without a job, you can expect to be asked about your finances.
-A lender will decide if you’re a good candidate for a mortgage based on the information contained in your application and financial documents.
+A lender will decide whether you’re a good candidate for a mortgage based on the information in your application and your financial documents.

-When processing mortgage applications, lenders typically look for a healthy credit score, the ability to repay and a manageable debt-to-income (DTI) ratio.
-In addition, you’ll likely need to provide the following information and documents:
+When processing mortgage applications, lenders typically look for a healthy credit score and a manageable debt-to-income (DTI) ratio.
+In addition, you’ll likely need to provide the following information and paperwork:

 - Tax returns for the past 2 years